BlakeDarrow/ParentGameObjects/README.md

 - Move selected GameObjects to their new parent
 - Create empty GameObjects if parent doesnt exist
 - Alphabetize children
+- If selection is empty, all objects in hierarchy will be sorted

 ## Installation